SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/3.0.0/source/09getscore.rst

 Get score
 =========

-You can get the current score of the user you're authenticated as by by using **IScoringService** and calling:
+You can get the current score of the user you're authenticated as by by using **ScoreServiceProtocol** and calling:

 * **getScore**